susanw1/zscript/docs/dev/dev-setup.md

 Later versions of everything are probably fine.
 Earlier ones are at your own risk...

-To set up, follow these steps (or equivalent) - they assume that you've cloned the project to `~/ZcodeProject/zcode`, and that `mvn install` works when run from that directory.
+To set up, follow these steps (or equivalent) - they assume that you've cloned the project to `~/ZscriptProject/zscript`, and that `mvn install` works when run from that directory.
 In Eclipse:
-1. Create new workspace, eg in `~/ZcodeProject/zcode-workspace`
+1. Create new workspace, eg in `~/ZscriptProject/zscript-workspace`
-1. From Project Explorer context menu (ie right-click it), choose "Import...", choose "Maven" > "Existing Maven Projects", and pick `~/ZcodeProject/zcode` as the Root Directory.
+1. From Project Explorer context menu (ie right-click it), choose "Import...", choose "Maven" > "Existing Maven Projects", and pick `~/ZscriptProject/zscript` as the Root Directory.
-1. It should show `zcode-all` - select it and all sub-projects.
+1. It should show `zscript-all` - select it and all sub-projects.
 Finish the Import - the projects should all appear.
 1. Additional step for C++ sub-projects (eg `generic-receiver-core`):
     1. In Project Explorer, select the `generic-receiver-core` project item, right-click it and select "New" > "Other..." > "Convert to C/C++ Project (Adds C/C++ Nature)".
     1. Ensure that (Project Explorer, right-click on `generic-receiver-core`) Build Project and Clean Project both work - they should invoke the Makefile, which in turn runs Maven.
     1. Repeat this for any other C/C++ projects
 1. Before making code changes, install the project formatters and tools, located in `misc/eclipse-profiles`:
     1. Choose Window  > Preferences > Java > Code Style
-    1. For each of  _Formatter_ ,  _Clean Up_  and  _Import Order_ , "Import" the corresponding Zcode XML file, and Apply.
+    1. For each of  _Formatter_ ,  _Clean Up_  and  _Import Order_ , "Import" the corresponding Zscript XML file, and Apply.
     1. Choose Window  > Preferences > C/C++ > Code Style
-    1. Import the Zcode_cpp_format.xml settings file.
+    1. Import the Zscript_cpp_format.xml settings file.

 Target-Specific Toolchains